Open Adoption in Colorado

 Like most people, you’ve probably heard some myths about open adoption in Colorado.
 These basic facts about open adoption may help clear away the misunderstandings:

-Open adoptions DO give you the opportunity to have special role in your child’s life and family forever.
+Open adoptions DO give you the opportunity to have a special role in your child’s life and family forever.

 Open adoptions DON’T mean that you’ll be co-parenting your child along with their parents.